CLARIAH/wp6-missieven/docs/transcription.md

 feature | type | description
 --- | --- | ---
-emph | 1 or absent | whether the word is set in emphatic typography folio | 1 or absent | whether the word is part of a folio reference punc | string | punctuation and or white space after the word punco | string | as `punc`, but only for original letter content
+emph | 1 or absent | whether the word is set in emphatic typography fnote | string | footnotes associated with this word, including their marks, separated by double new lines if their are multiple ones folio | 1 or absent | whether the word is part of a folio reference punc | string | punctuation and or white space after the word punco | string | as `punc`, but only for original letter content